tijsmaas/TrafficPrediction/README.md

 In case precomputed graph embeddings are used, they have also been regenerated using the adjacency matrix and based on the information in the paper.

 ### Model robustness to sensor defect
-Now one sensor at location (+) is disabled and these predictions are compared against original predictions on the (validation) dataset.
+Now one sensor at location (+) is disabled and these predictions are compared against original predictions on the (validation) set.
 ![Results obtained by reproducing architecture as described in the paper](https://github.com/tijsmaas/TrafficPrediction/blob/master/figures/robustness_of_sensor_1.gif?raw=true)

+Increasing model robustness involves the following:
+1. A change in observation should not influence predictions of far away sensors.
+2. Mitigate local influence of faulty measurements.

 ## Tasks
 - [X] Add DCRNN